markodayan/research.2077.xyz/src/content/blog/some-steps-towards-interoperability.md

 ![image](./images/rollups15.webp)
 <span class="text-base italic text-center">
+In this scenario, Ethereum L1 is used as the source of trust.
+Some protocols, such as Across, use external oracles instead.
+The actual design may differ in existing projects; only the general idea is displayed
 <span>

 We can use the same design for these extended keystore rollups to implement trustless, fast, and cheap two-way bridging between the keystore and all other L2s.
 Fast bridge finality allows intent-based orders _from_ the other L2s to be nearly free because proving the fulfillment on the L2 takes just a few minutes.
 Orders from the keystore will probably be cheap as well, as liquidity on the L2 can be supplied relatively fast through the keystore.
 This way, such keystore rollup design can become a hub for intent-based bridging, allowing users to send transactions instantly rather than in a few minutes, paying nearly nothing for bridging.
 The rollup team can also supply liquidity for bridging through the keystore 1:1, and this would not cost them a lot.